jswesner/covid_sd/README.md

 noting that reported incidence is almost certainly lower than true incidence.
 However, this does not alter our estimates of R0, assuming that the rate of underreporting is constant across time.

+At present, we are limiting the estimate of R0 to the first 50 days of incidence data.
+That captures the positive growth period in incidence so far, but will need to be adjusted for future variations.

 # Derivation of R0